wjr83/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 - **Consistent Classification for 10 Times:** When the model consistently outputs the same label for an object in ten consecutive scans, the object is classified into one of the predefined categories: paper, cardboard, plastic, metal, glass, battery, or trash.
 - **Image Acquisition for Dataset Expansion:** An image of the object is automatically captured and saved to memory.
 This contributes to expanding the dataset for training the machine learning model.
 - **Display Classification to User:** The classified label is displayed to the user, color-coded according to the corresponding bin color.
+- **Report if any of the bins is full and needs to be emptied**: Distance sensors were placed in each bin and would report to the user if the bin was full.
+The maintenance department (using a 2nd Raspberry Pi and MQTT), would also get a notification of which bin needs replacement.

 #### Bin Interaction: